 This approach to the children’s education is supplemented by a wide range of trips etc. to explore various other areas of the curriculum.
 We celebrate the work of the children widely.
 Parents are invited in on the first Friday of each month so that the children can share their learning with them and Celebration assembly each week allows the whole school and parents to share the successes of the week, both academic and in their attitudes to learning.

-There are separate rolling programmes to cover Reception and Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
+There are separate rolling programmes to cover Reception, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
+In 2019-20, we are in the Year A of our rolling programme.